-The Coordinated MS Health Care Informatics/Master of Library & Information Science program is offered cooperatively by the UWM College of Health Sciences Health Care informatics program and the School of Information Studies.
+The Coordinated MS Health Care Informatics/Master of Library & Information Science program is offered cooperatively by the Health Care Informatics program at the UWM Zilber College of Public Health and the School of Information Studies.

 You will learn to master critical functions, such as systems analysis and design, database and project management, decision support and network design.
 The program will provide you with tangible competencies, including the ability to: